-Desktop computers are the inseparable part of our life in today’s digitalized world.
+Desktop computers are the inseparable part of our life in today’s digital world.
 It is the key to modern civilization and with growing time, a desktop computer is becoming advance day by day.
-It is used for multiple purposes and has become the necessity in every office, school, colleges, at home for business owners, large institutions, etc. The technicalities involved with it have made us completely dependent on the electronic device and thinking our life without a desktop is merely impossible.
+We use it for multiple purposes and has become the necessity in every office, school, colleges, at home for business owners, large institutions, etc. The technicalities involved with it have made us completely dependent on the electronic device.
+So thinking our life without a desktop is merely impossible.
 But this electronic device is also prone to certain malfunctions which hamper the smooth and effective working.
-Therefore, to instantly get rid of these problems, Dial Printer Support is a one stop solution where you get instant solution to all your issues.
+Therefore, to instantly get rid of these problems, HP Desktop Support is a one stop solution where you get instant solution to all your issues.

 WHY DOES HP DESKTOP CRASHES

-HP computer crashes can be caused by several factors such as driver issues, file system errors, hard drive errors, bad memory, and even heat.
+There several factors such as driver issues, file system errors, hard drive errors, bad memory, and even heat when are responsible for causing HP desktop crashes.
 The following HP troubleshooting tips will help you narrow down the cause of your HP computer problems.

-- Memory problems: Computer memory, which is also referred to as RAM, can wreak havoc with a computer.
+Computer memory, which we also refer as RAM, can wreak havoc with a computer.
 Because of Windows stores a lot of important data in RAM, bad RAM can cause immediate Blue Screens of Death and errors that can cause permanent damage to the Operating System.
 If your system is crashing routinely, you can use the built-in memory scanner in Windows 7 to check the memory for problems.
 To do this, go to Start and type Windows Memory Diagnostic into the search box.
 When the utility launches, click the Restart now and check for problems option.
 Windows will run the memory scanner following the reboot.

 - Due to heat: A computer is more likely to lock-up or freeze if the system is running too hot.
-Make sure that your computer is located in a well-ventilated area and that all fans (including the CPU, Video card and Power Supply) are free of dirt and debris that can be causing the system to overheat.
+Make sure that your computer is located in a well-ventilated area.
+Also assure that all fans (including the CPU, Video card and Power Supply) are free of dirt and debris.
+It should be done because those can cause the system to overheat.
 In addition, also try to arrange cables inside the case in such a way that they do not block the airflow.

 The above-mentioned points are the reasons why hp desktop crashes along with its solution.
 But, even then, if you face any sort of difficulties in managing your printer device then you can directly contact at Dial Printer Support that engages HP Desktop Support where you can directly communicate with our professionals for all concerns related to HP Desktop.
-Our skilled, highly trained and equipped teams of specialists are always available at your service anytime.
-Always feel free to contact us at +1-888-621-0339 for any technical assistance or visit us at email@example.com
+The skilled, highly trained and equipped teams of specialists from HP Desktop Support are always available at your service anytime.
+Always feel free to contact HP Desktop Support at +1-888-621-0339 for any technical assistance or visit us at email@example.com